Universite-Gustave-Eiffel/NoiseModelling/Docs/index.rst

 .. _visit the offical NoiseModelling website: http://noise-planet.org/noisemodelling.html

-**Authors and licence**:
+**Authors**:

-NoiseModelling is jointly developed by acousticians from the *Mixt Research Unit in Environmental Acoustics* (`UMRAE`_ - Université Gustave Eiffel & Cerema) and Geographic Information Science specialists from `Lab-STICC`_ laboratory (CNRS - DECIDE Team).
+NoiseModelling project is leaded by acousticians from the *Mixt Research Unit in Environmental Acoustics* (`UMRAE`_ - Université Gustave Eiffel & Cerema) and Geographic Information Science specialists from `Lab-STICC`_ laboratory (CNRS - DECIDE Team).

+The NoiseModelling team owns the majority of the authorship of this application, but any external contributions are warmly welcomed.

+**Licence**:

 NoiseModelling and its documentation are distributed for free under GPL v3 :doc:`License`.